Skip to main content

 When entering a court facility you will be screened through security.
 Do not bring knives, scissors, handwork needles, crochet hooks, metal nail files, screwdrivers, tools, wallet chains, handcuff keys, or any item that may be used as a weapon.

 Notice: All persons entering court facilities are subject to search.
 All weapons are prohibited.
 It is a felony to bring firearms or other unauthorized weapons into court buildings.
 This includes all knives, tear gases such as pepper spray and mace, taser and stun guns, or deadly weapons pursuant to Penal Code § 171(b).
-Items confiscated weapons will be confiscated upon entering.
+Items considered weapons will be confiscated upon entrance to the Hall of Justice.

 Parking

-Parking is located in front of the Hall of Justice off of Riverside Drive.
+Parking is located in front of the Hall of Justice at 2610 Riverside Drive in Susanville.

 Have Questions?